JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 *Leaving the factories behind*

 By this afternoon we plan to be at the northern tip of the Exumas.
-The cluster of nearly four hundred islands is a cruiser's paradise.
+The cluster of nearly four-hundred islands is a cruiser's paradise.
 Good anchorages coupled with clear blue water and deep ocean access for fishing make it a popular destination.
 But first we have to get there.

 Everyone says it's not about the destination, it's about the journey.
 In this case, I respectfully disagree.
 Traveling on the boat is leisurely but boring.
-Our first day and the majority of today we will be on the Great Bahama Bank so there's no fishing to do.
+For the majority of the day we will be on the Great Bahama Bank so there's no fishing to do.
 The autopilot steers the boat, our chartplotter handles the navigation, and by the time we arrive at our destination we're all ready for bed.

 The only difference today is that we need to watch for coral heads.
 These are tall, hard surfaces covered in coral that can reach up very near the surface of the water.
 Corals compete for space and sunlight against each other.
 They grow very slowly, but over time, create amazing structures.
-Structures that have the potential to tear the fiberglass of the Altitude Adjustment to shreds.
+Structures that have the potential to tear the fiberglass of the *Altitude Adjustment* to shreds.
 Still it only takes one person to be a look out, and the coral is few and far between out here.

 After a couple of hours, Nassau disappeared behind us.
 Our course is set for Allen's Cay, there is an anchorage between it and Leaf Cay that my parents have used before.
 The small islands run in parallel to one another and have a nice channel between them that offers great protection from weather.
 Around the five-hour mark, land came into view, scattered islands barely visible on the horizon.